Rescheduled: Nadia Hebson | The [Virtual] Reading Circle

-As part of her 2020 Studio Residency, Nadia Hebson is hosting a series of reading groups at Dorich House Museum, in the spirit of the salons sculptor Dora Gordine and her husband the Hon.
+As part of her 2020 Studio Residency, Nadia Hebson is hosting a series of virtual reading groups, in the spirit of the salons sculptor Dora Gordine and her husband the Hon.
 Richard Hare reputedly hosted in their former studio home.

 The Reading Circle is an opportunity to read selected texts in company, with the proposal that we consider the emergence of the subjective female voice in relation to writing, visual art and the ever expanding field of artistic recuperation.
 How can we pay close attention to previously inaudible or less visible practices?
 What happens when we share our understandings and readings of elder peers, mentors or imagined confidantes work, especially if we find their perspectives challenging, complex or provocative?

 Please see the reading list for suggested texts below.
 If you have texts you would like to read in company you are welcome to suggest these as alternatives.
 Working together to share our understanding and responses to the writing selected, you are always welcome to join even if you haven’t read the texts.